-- Senior Novice Dressage to Music, for senior individuals, will be split into two sections.
-See CR Appendix 2 and 3 for more details on the sections. - Senior Prelim Dressage to Music, for senior individuals. - Junior Prelim Dressage to Music, for junior individuals. - Junior Novice Dressage to Music, for junior individuals. - Pairs Dressage to Music, for a pair of riders made up of any combination of senior and junior members using a Novice level test with open eligibility - Elementary Dressage to Music, mixed class for senior and junior individuals. - Pick a Test Dressage to Music, mixed class for senior and junior individuals competing at Medium and/or Advanced Medium, this class will be judged as one at the qualifier but may be split at the Championship if entries are sufficient.
+- Senior Novice Dressage to Music with Points, for senior individuals.
+See CR Appendix 2 and 3 for more details on the sections. - Senior Novice Dressage to Music 0 points, for senior individuals, See CR Appendix 2 and 3 for more details on the sections. - Senior Prelim Dressage to Music, for senior individuals. - Junior Prelim Dressage to Music, for junior individuals. - Junior Novice Dressage to Music, for junior individuals. - Mixed Pairs Dressage to Music, for a pair of riders made up of any combination of senior and junior members using a Novice level test with open eligibility - Elementary Dressage to Music, mixed class for senior and junior individuals. - Pick a Test Dressage to Music, mixed class for senior and junior individuals competing at Medium and/or Advanced Medium, this class will be judged as one at the qualifier but may be split at the Championship if entries are sufficient.